yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

-# Alias an Interface with AsAlias
+# AsAlias and AsDecorator

-Ok, let's add a new feature.
-I'd like to add button press logging keep an eye on what the kids are doing!
+Time to add a new feature!
+I want to add logging to the button presses so we can keep track of what our minions are doing!

-In `ButtonRemote`, we could inject the logger service and log before and after each button press.
-Technically though... this does violate the *single responsibility principle*.
-This class should only be responsible for pressing buttons, not logging.
-We'll use *decoration* instead.
-Ooo fancy!
+In `ButtonRemote`, we *could* inject the logger service and log the button presses right here.
+But technically... this violates something called the "single responsibility principle".
+That's just a fancy way of saying that an object should only do one thing.
+In this case, this object handles pressing buttons.
+Adding logging here would make it do two things.

-First, create a `RemoteInterface` in the `Remote` directory.
-This will have the two public methods from our `ButtonRemote` so copy and paste just the signatures of these.

-Now, we'll implement this interface in `ButtonRemote`:

-PhpStorm is happy, so we did this correct, perfect!

-Next, in `ButtonController`'s `index()` method, instead of injecting `ButtonRemote`, inject `RemoteInterface`.
-Symfony can autowire concrete classes and interfaces, but when possible, use interfaces.
-This makes it easier to swap out implementations later.

-Back in our app, refresh, press a few buttons...
-Great, it's all still working!
+Instead, we're going to use a design pattern called "Decoration".
+Fancy!

-We're ready to add a new implementation of `RemoteInterface` for the logger.
+We're going to create a new class that wraps, or "decorates", our `ButtonRemote`.
-In `App\Remote`, create a new `LoggerRemote` class and have it implement `RemoteInterface`.
-Press `Ctrl+Enter` to implement its methods.

-Add a constructor and inject the logger service:
-`private LoggerInterface $logger` (the one from `Psr\Log`).
-Since we want this service to decorate another `RemoteInterface`, inject that as well:
-`private RemoteInterface $inner`.
-The name `$inner` isn't required but is a common convention I like to use with decorators.

-First, implement the `buttons()` method.
-We'll just defer to the inner service as we don't require any logging here. `return $this->inner-buttons();`.
+In `src/Remote`, create a new PHP class called `LoggingRemote`.
+This is our "decorator".
+We need it to have the same methods as the object it's decorating.
+So copy the two methods from `ButtonRemote`, paste them here and remove their guts.
+Add a constructor, and inject the logger service with `private LoggerInterface` (the one from `Psr\Log`) `$logger`.
+Now, inject the object we're decorating: `private ButtonRemote $inner`.
+I like to use `$inner` as the parameter name when creating decorators.

-In `press()`, we'll defer to the inner service: `$this->inner->press($name);`.
+In our methods, first, defer them to the inner object.
+In `press()`, write `$this->inner->press($name);` and in `buttons()`, `return $this->inner->buttons()`.

-Now we can add logging!
-Before the press, write `$this->logger->info('Pressing button {name}')`.
-For the second argument, the context, write `['name' => $name]);`.
-This `{name}` syntax is a little template system that Monolog, Symfony's logging package uses.
-After the `press()`, copy the before line and paste it, changing `Pressing` to `Pressed`.
+Now, let's add logging to `press()`.
+Before the inner press, write `$this->logger->info('Pressing button {$name}')` and add a context array with `'name' => $name`.
+This curly brace stuff is a mini-templating system used by Monolog, Symfony's logger.
+Copy this and paste below the inner press and rename "Pressing" to "Pressed".

 Decorator done!

-Hop back to the app and refresh...
-Uh oh!
-An error!

-> Controller "App\Controller\RemoteController::index" requires the "$remote"
-> argument that could not be resolved...
+To actually use our decorator, in `RemoteController`, instead of injecting `ButtonRemote`, inject `LoggingRemote`.

+Let's try it!
+Back in our app, press the power button and jump into the profiler for the last request.
+We can see that the logic from `ButtonRemote` is still being called.
+And if we check out the "Logs" panel, we see the messages!

+You may have noticed our two remotes have the same methods - this is a sign that we need a common interface.
+Create a new class in `src/Remote` called `RemoteInterface`.
+Copy the `press()` method *stub* from `LoggerRemote` and paste it into `RemoteInterface`.
+Do the same for `buttons()`.

+Now let's have both our remotes implement this interface.
+In `ButtonRemote`, add `implements RemoteInterface`.
+Do the same in `LoggingRemote`.

+Take a look at `LoggerRemote`'s constructor.
+We're hardcoding `ButtonRemote` here so let's change to `RemoteInterface`.

+Back in the app, refresh and...
+Error!

+> Cannot autowire service "LoggingRemote": argument "$inner" of method "__construct()"
-> It references the "App\Remote\RemoteInterface" interface but no such service
+> references interface "RemoteInterface" but no such service exists.
-> exists...

-Hmm, what's going on here?

-We now have two services that implement `RemoteInterface`, and since we're autowiring the interface, Symfony doesn't know which one to use.
-The next part of the error gives us a hint on how to fix:
+This error occurs when Symfony tries to autowire an interface but there are multiple implementations.
+We need to tell Symfony which implementation to use.
+The error message contains a hint:

-> You should maybe alias this interface with one of these existing services:
+> You should maybe alias this interface to one of these existing services:
-> "App\Remote\ButtonRemote", "App\Remote\LoggerRemote".
+> "ButtonRemote", "LoggingRemote".

-Ok, we need to *alias* the interface to one of the services that implement it.
-Which one though?
-Well, we want it to use `ButtonRemote` because that's the implementation that actually has the button press logic.

-In `ButtonRemote`, add the `#[AsAlias]` attribute above the class.
-This tells
-Symfony:
+Ah, we need to "alias" our interface.
+This tells Symfony which implementation to use.

+We can do this with, you guessed it, another attribute: `#[AsAlias]`.
+This gets added to the class that we want to use as the implementation.

+Hmm, which of our remote objects should be the alias?
+When using decoration, you'll want the inner-most object to be the alias.
+In our case, that's `ButtonRemote` so open that and add `#[AsAlias]`.
+This tells Symfony:

 > Hey!
-Whenever you need to autowire the `RemoteInterface`, use the
+When you need to autowire a `RemoteInterface`, use `ButtonRemote`.
-> `ButtonRemote` service.

-Now back to the app and refresh... it's working again!

-But... our `LoggerRemote` isn't actually being used.
-Next, we'll fix that using Symfony service decoration.
+Back in our app, refresh and... error's gone!
+Press the "volume up" button and check the profiler.
+Button logic is still being called and if we check the "Logs" panel, there's our messages.

+Check out our `RemoteController`.
+We're still injecting a concrete instance of our service.
+Change this to `RemoteInterface`.

+Back in the app, press "channel down" and check the profiler.
+Button logic is working, but our logs are gone!

+Since we aliased `RemoteInterface` to `ButtonRemote`, Symfony doesn't know about our decoration!

+We need to configure "service decoration" with another attribute: `#[AsDecorator]`.

+`LoggingRemote` is the decorator so open that, add `#[AsDecorator]`.
+The first argument is the service it decorates: `ButtonRemote::class`.

+Spin back to the app, refresh and... press "volume up".
+Check the "Logs" profiler panel and... we're logging again!

+Using `#[AsDecorator]` makes it super easy to add multiple decorators.
+Maybe we want to add a rate limiting decorator to prevent the kids from mashing buttons.
+We'd just need to create a `RateLimitingRemote` class that implements `RemoteInterface` and add `#[AsDecorator(ButtonRemote::class)]`.
+Easy peasy!

+Next: We'll add a custom logging channel and explore "named autowiring"!